simon-brooke/geocsv-lite/README.md

 Additionally, the value of the column `category`, if present, will be used to select map pins from the map pins folder, if a suitable pin is present.
 Thus is the value of `category` is `foo`, a map pin image with the name `Foo-pin.png` will be selected.

-Note that, unlike in geocsv, *THERE IS NO DEFAULT PIN*, as we cannot query the server for pin names.
+Note that, unlike in **geocsv**, *THERE IS NO DEFAULT PIN*, as there is no server side intelligence so we cannot query the server for pin names.
 So a default pin will be shown only if either

 1. There is no `category` column, or
 2. If the `category` column is empty

 ## Setup